As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 - Shop for souvenirs (Sin Weng Fai Peanut Candy Shop, Guan Heong Biscuit Shop, Ching Han Guan 鍾漢元, Kedai Biskut Sin Eng Heong)

-- Have one last meal in Ipoh – Lou Wong’s chicken rice or Restoran Tuck Kee
+- Have dinner in Ipoh – Lou Wong’s chicken rice or Restoran Tuck Kee

 - From 7 pm onwards, you can see the Gerbang Malam (night market)